diekhans/intronProspector/INSTALL.md

   To rebuild the configure script, GNU autoconf is required, then run:
      `autoreconf -fi`

   To rebuild the documentation, pandoc is require.
-Rebuild documentation
-  with:
+The generated files are check into the tree.
+Rebuild documentation creates built-in help files (src/*.man.h) and man pages (man/*.1) and is run with:
       `make doc`